Political positions of Nigel Farage: United States

 In American politics, Farage has typically supported Republican Party candidates and is considered an ally of Donald Trump.

-In 2015, Farage has compared the Tea Party movement to his then party UKIP, stating that they have their "own share of oddballs and mavericks who sometimes espouse pretty extreme stuff, but they also have truly impressive politicians".
+In 2015, Farage compared the Tea Party movement to his then party UKIP, stating that they have their "own share of oddballs and mavericks who sometimes espouse pretty extreme stuff, but they also have truly impressive politicians".
 He was critical of the religious right, who he believed had "hijacked" the Republican Party, and referred to Sarah Palin as "downright scary".

+Donald Trump

 Ahead of the 2016 presidential election, Farage said in a May 2016 interview with Robert Peston that whilst he had reservations on the views and character of 2016 Republican presidential candidate Donald Trump he would vote for Trump if he were a US citizen to prevent Hillary Clinton becoming president.
 Farage had endorsed Rand Paul prior to Trump's presidential campaign.
 In July 2016, Farage attended the Republican convention in Cleveland.
 In August 2016 Farage met Trump for the first time at a campaign fundraiser in Jackson, Mississippi having been invited to the event by staffers for Mississippi governor Phil Bryant while attending the GOP convention.
 Trump asked Farage to speak at the rally and introduced him to the crowd as "Mr. Brexit".

 Farage supported Trump's victory in the 2016 election.
 He was critical of the outgoing administration of Barack Obama, referring to Obama as "that Obama creature" which caused controversy in the British media and was criticised by British Labour MP John Woodcock.
 Farage was the first British politician to speak to Trump after his election.

 In November 2016, after becoming president-elect, Trump publicly suggested, via Twitter post, that the UK government name Farage as British ambassador to the United States.
 Trump's expression of a preference for a foreign nation's ambassador was "a startling break with diplomatic protocol" that was unprecedented in recent US history.
 The then-Foreign Secretary Boris Johnson and the British government rejected the suggestion.